All the best experiences

 Jomfruin

-Jomfruin is a popular restaurant in Reykjavik which also has a location at Keflavik Airport, just past the security.
+Jomfruin is a popular restaurant in Reykjavik, which also has a location at Keflavik Airport, just past the security.
 They offer a range of smorrebrod and other Scandinavian delicacies.
-Classic Nordic-style hot dishes are available, as well as a breakfast menu.
+Classic Nordic-style hot dishes and a breakfast menu are available.

 Hja Hollu

-Hja Hollu is a popular restaurant in Keflavik Airport serving wood oven pizzas.
-There are also options like fresh salad and fruit smoothies available.
-It's located after the airport security.
+Hja Hollu is a popular restaurant in Keflavik Airport, located after the airport security.
+It serves wood-fired oven pizzas and options like fresh salad and fruit smoothies.

-If you’re looking for a bar with a good ambiance before hopping on your flight back home, Loksins Bar is the place to go.
-Icelandic beer and Brennivin are must-tries in this local bar, and they also have a breakfast menu and items like sandwiches.
+If you’re looking for a bar with a good ambiance before hopping on your flight back home, Loksins Cafe & Bar is the place to go.
+Icelandic beer and Brennivin are must-tries in this local bar, which has a breakfast menu and items like sandwiches.
 It's located after the security section.

 Loksins Bar is a popular stop for pre-flight drinks in Keflavik Airport